rodlmoraes/beer-stock/README.md

 You can import this postman collection with examples of all endpoints, they are ready for you to play with your beers: https://www.getpostman.com/collections/faabcf56e83858625dfb

+You can also find the swagger docs at http://localhost:PORT/v3/api-docs when the app is running